Mechanics' Institute, San Francisco: Library

 Initially a library dedicated to the mechanical arts, the Institute merged with the Mercantile Library Association and dropped its technical focus in 1906.
-Its current collection of 200,000 items, housed in an historical marble and wrought iron two-story library covers all subjects, with special strengths in literature, arts, history, philosophy, business, finance, and hard-to-find periodicals.
-Two focal areas are the chess books and local history collections.
-Mechanics' Institute also has substantial non-print resources, such as the audio-book, e-book, and a music collection as well as database access online to film libraries, geneological searches, financial databases and more.
+Its current collection of over 160,000 items, housed in an historic marble and wrought iron two-story library, covers all subjects, with special strengths in literature, arts, history, philosophy, business, finance, and hard-to-find periodicals.
+Two focal areas of the collection are its chess books and local San Francisco history.
+Mechanics' Institute also has substantial digital resources, such as audio-books, e-books, and a music collection as well as access to online databases of film libraries, genealogical searches, financial databases, and more.